phossa/phossa-di/README.md

   - `has(string $id): bool`

-    Check for service existence in the container.
+    Check for the named service's existence in the container.

 - Extended APIs by phossa-di

   - `get(string $id, array $arguments = [], string $scope = ''): object`

-    Provided with extra arguments to get a different instance even if it was configured as a shared service.
-Set a new scope with `$scope` instead of the configured scope.
+    If extra arguments are used, new instance will be generated even if it was configured as a shared service.

     *Arguments may contain references like `@service_id@` or `%parameter%`*.

   - `one(string $id, array $arguments = []): object`

-    Get a new instance even if it is configured as a shared service with or without different arguments.
+    Get a new instance even if it is configured as a shared service with or without new arguments.

   - `run(callable|array $callable, array $arguments = []): mixed`